Gildas: Life

-Rhuys Life
+Biographies

-The First Life of Gildas was written by an unnamed monk at the monastery which Gildas founded in Rhuys, Brittany in the 9th century.
-According to this tradition, Gildas is the son of Caunus, king of Alt Clut in the Hen Ogledd, the Brythonic-speaking region of northern Britain.
+The First Life of Gildas was written in the 9th century by an unnamed monk at the monastery which Gildas founded in Rhuys, Brittany.
+According to this tradition, Gildas is the son of Caunus, king of Alt Clud in the Hen Ogledd, the Brythonic-speaking region of northern Britain.
 He had four brothers; his brother Cuillum ascended to the throne on the death of his father, and the rest became monks.
-Gildas was sent as a child to the College of Theodosius (Cor Tewdws) in Glamorgan, under the care of St Illtud, and was a companion of St Samson of Dol and St Paul Aurelian.
+Gildas was sent as a child to the College of St. Illtud in Glamorgan, under the care of St Illtud, and was a companion of St Samson of Dol and St Paul Aurelian.
 His master Illtud loved him tenderly and taught him with special zeal.
 He was supposed to be educated in liberal arts and divine scripture, but elected to study only holy doctrine, and to forsake his noble birth in favour of a religious life.

 After completing his studies under Illtud, Gildas went to Ireland where he was ordained as a priest.
 He returned to his native lands in northern Britain where he acted as a missionary, preaching to the pagan people and converting many of them to Christianity.
 He was then asked by Ainmericus, high king of Ireland (Ainmuire mac Sétnai, 566–569), to restore order to the church in Ireland, which had altogether lost the Christian faith.
 Gildas obeyed the king's summons and travelled all over the island, converting the inhabitants, building churches, and establishing monasteries.
 He then travelled to Rome and Ravenna where he performed many miracles, including slaying a dragon while in Rome.
 Intending to return to Britain, he instead settled on the Isle of Houat off Brittany where he led a solitary, austere life.
 At around this time, he also preached to Nonnita (Non), the mother of Saint David, while she was pregnant with the saint.
 He was eventually sought out by those who wished to study under him, and was entreated to establish a monastery in Brittany, which he did at a place now known as Saint-Gildas-de-Rhuys.
-Finally, he built an oratory against an overhanging rock on the bank of the River Blavetum (River Blavet), near Pontivy, to resume his contemplative life.
-Fragments of letters that he wrote reveal that he composed a Rule for monastic life that was somewhat less austere than the Rule written by Saint David.
-Ten years after leaving Britain, he wrote an epistolary book in which he reproved five of the British kings.
-He died at Rhuys on 29 January 570, and his body was placed on a boat and allowed to drift, according to his wishes.
-Three months later, on 11 May, men from Rhuys found the ship in a creek with the body of Gildas still intact.
-They took the body back to Rhuys and buried it there.